Fair Commodity Taxation

 \paragraph{The Model.} Our model is as follows.
-There are many consumers with unit demand for $n$ distinct goods, each supplied by a different monopolist.
-Each consumer's valuation is represented by a multidimensional parameter $\theta \in \Theta \subset \bb{R}^n$.
-A regulator implements excise taxes or subsidies to influence the distribution of consumer surplus, with the goal of making the market ``more fair.''
+There is a single consumer with unit demand for $n$ distinct goods, each supplied by a different monopolist.
+The consumer's valuation is represented by a multidimensional parameter $\theta \in \Theta \subset \bb{R}^n$.
+A regulator implements quantity-dependent taxes or subsidies to influence the distribution of consumer surplus, with the goal of making the market ``more fair.''

-We define fairness through the lens of \textit{second order stochastic dominance } (SOSD).
+We define fairness through the lens of \emph{second order stochastic dominance} (SOSD).
 A policy $\sigma$ is more fair than another, $\sigma'$, if and only if the induced distribution of consumer surplus by $\sigma$ dominates in the SOSD sense the distribution induced by $\sigma'$.
 We seek to characterize the frontier of fair and efficient policies--those where consumer surplus cannot be raised without making the market less fair.

 Standard economic theory often dismisses excise taxes as an inefficient redistributive tool for two primary reasons.
 First is the welfare theorems.
 These suggest redistribution and allocation should be separated, so that only lump sum taxes should be considered because commodity taxes unnecessarily distort production when chasing allocative redistribution.
 Second is the seminal result by \cite{atkinson1976design}, which states that, given an optimal nonlinear income tax, differentiated commodity taxes are redundant as a redistributive instrument when preferences are separable between consumption and labor.